facile-it/facile-it.github.io/content/blog/eng/common-problems-faced-by-php-developers-in-consuming-an-ampq-message.md

 Using a relative path anyway is a bit discouraged, it's always better to put an absolute path as command path in order to avoid old code execution in case you deploy the consumer with the entire PHP application.

-All the message content is parsed as arguments for our command, don't worry, this will can't execute any malicious command because every parameter is splits automatically by a space and can't be an executable (like grep or other commands).
+All the message content is parsed as arguments for our command, don't worry, this will can't execute any malicious command because every parameter is splitted automatically by a space and can't be an executed (like `| grep` or other commands).

-You can found some details on how configure the consumer properly in the repository README, precisely in [this section](https://github.com/facile-it/rabbitmq-consumer#configuration).
+You can find some details on how configure the consumer properly in the repository README, precisely in [this section](https://github.com/facile-it/rabbitmq-consumer#configuration).

 ### Queues in a MySQL database